JeffreyFennell/Carbon-Emissions/README.md

 - Per the data, which countries currently produce the most carbon?
 - What is the US's general history of carbon emission?
 - Average US emissions per decade? #Use pd.loc following the instructions from: https://www.statology.org/pandas-select-rows-based-on-column-values/
-    - World?
-- How have worldwide carbon emissions changed over time?
-    - Why?
-- Compare US to other world powers.
-Explain their differences, potentially.
+- Compare US to other countries within the top 5 carbon emitters.
 - How are US emissions trending amidst current talks of climate change and global warming?
-    - The world?
 - Percentage of world emissions for each of the top 5?

 ## Code Louisville Project Requirements: